Chapter Five

 true healer’s hands, the true healing touch.
 He began learning at age seven,

-and has studied with indigenous healers in Thailand , Sri Lanka and other places.
-His certification is in his hands,
+and has studied with indigenous healers in Thailand Sri Lanka

 I take a